 - Rub the duck inside and out with the salt then place it on a cooling rack over a pan.

-- Stuff the scallions into the duck then set it up on a rotisserie.
+- Stuff the scallions into the duck, then set it up on a rotisserie.
 Prick the skin to allow excess fat to render out.
-If necessary use butcher’s string to tie wings to the main body so they don't flap around and/or burn.
+If necessary, use butcherβs string to tie wings to the main body so they don't flap around and/or burn.

-- Add the duck to the prepared rotisserie and start cooking with the rotisserie turning.
-Continue cooking until the duck is a deep brown and the juices are running clear, takes about 90 minutes.
-Alternatively, the internal temperature needs to be a minimum of 165 degrees F (74 degrees C).
+- Continue cooking until the duck is brown and the juices run clear, which takes about 90 minutes.
+Alternatively, the internal temperature should be a minimum of 165 degrees F (74 degrees C).

 Chinese Five-Spice Glaze

-- In a small bowl combine the Shaoxing rice wine, honey, soy sauce, sriracha, garlic, cinnamon, ginger, and Chinese five-spice.
+- In a small bowl, combine the Shaoxing rice wine, honey, soy sauce, sriracha, garlic, cinnamon, ginger, and Chinese five-spice.
 Stir until well combined.

 - Cut the duck into serving portions and eat while still hot.